datatogether/learning/add-dataset/README.md

 ## Next Steps

-More tutorials to follow, including how to:
+Move to the next tutorials on how to:

 * Replicate a dataset you care about onto hardware that you control
 * Browse datasets that have been backed up